 - To make these cupcakes for allergy kiddos dairy-free you’ll see that I suggest using vegan butter.
 There are lots of kinds of vegan butter and pick one that works for your allergies.
 For us, that’s Earth Balance buttery sticks.

 - I’ve had people ask what to do to make these cupcakes soy free.
-I’ve had a reader comment that she used applesauce instead of the soy cream cheese and they worked out great because it can be hard to find.
+I’ve also used applesauce instead of the soy cream cheese and they worked out great because it can be hard to find.
 You could also try using a coconut based cream cheese.

 - The best part about these allergy-friendly cupcakes is that they are also vegan cupcakes.
 That’s right–gluten free. dairy free and vegan cupcakes!